Title & Boundary Dispute Law in Wyoming

 Sometimes, neighbors will discover that the way they've been using their land doesn't conform with the property lines that the local government has on record.
 When they find out, the case has to be resolved somehow.
 In such cases, there is usually a winner and a loser, so conflict is likely to arise.

 Ideally, the neighbors could just dismiss the situation, and go on as they had before, effectively agreeing to change the property lines to reflect their past use.
 This doesn't always happen, however.
-Also, such a course of action is not free of issues, and could eventually result in ownership of the land legally changing to reflect the past use, even if one of the neighbors opposes this.
+Furthermore, such a course of action is not free of issues, and could eventually result in ownership of the land legally changing to reflect the past use, even if one of the neighbors opposes this.

 Nonetheless, it's more common for the neighbor whose land is being encroached upon by the other neighbor to seek enforcement of the legal property lines.
 The other neighbor will almost certainly want to use the property as he had been, since enforcing the legal property lines would cause him to lose some of "his" land.

 In the case of disputes over title, courts have to figure out who owns a specific piece of real property.
-Courts will consider many factors, and there are some complicated and (in some cases) antiquated legal issues that guide Powell, Wyoming courts on these matters.
+Courts will consider many factors, and there are some complicated and (in some cases) antiquated legal issues that guide Buffalo, Wyoming courts on these matters.

-What Can A Powell, Wyoming Attorney Do?
+What Can A Buffalo, Wyoming Attorney Do?